Annie Martin (beach volleyball): Career

 Martin was inspired to compete in beach volleyball after seeing Mark Heese and John Child compete for Canada at the 1996 Summer Olympics.
 She has won five Canadian titles, in 2002, 2003, 2004, 2006 and in 2009.

 Martin and her partner, Guylaine Dumont, tied for fifth in the women's beach volleyball event at the 2004 Summer Olympics, after losing to the American pair of Kerri Walsh and Misty May in the quarterfinals.

 Martin qualified once more for the Olympics at the 2012 Summer Games, teaming with Marie-Andrée Lessard, after the pair defeated Liz Maloney and Heather Bansley in a match to decide the Canadian representatives.
 Martin and Lessard had previously won the Canadian team a place at the women's beach volleyball tournament by winning the Continental Cup Games qualifying tournament.
 Prior to the 2012 Games, Martin was the only active Canadian beach volleyball athlete who had competed in a previous Olympics.
 Ahead of the tournament, the duo felt positive about the teams they had been drawn against in the preliminary group stage.
 Martin and Lessard lost their first match against the British team of Zara Dampney and Shauna Mullin after winning the first set 21–14, but then lost the second 21–14 and the third by 15–13.
 The Canadian duo lost their second match by a similar scoreline, 2–1 in sets, against the Russian team of Ekaterina Khomyakova and Evgenia Ukolova.

 Honours

 In 2012, Martin was awarded the Queen Elizabeth II Diamond Jubilee Medal.

 Personal life

 Annie Martin was born in Lachine, Quebec, and is married to Vincent Larivee.
-Martin speaks both English and French, and was educated at the Université de Sherbrooke.
+She was educated at the Université de Sherbrooke.